-The Malhamdale Local History Group exists to promote and further knowledge
+The Malhamdale Local History Group exists to promote

-area of interest covers the ten townships of :
+the group's area of interest covers the ten townships of :

 Projects